bquarant/hribuffalo/README.md

-##WNY Human Rights Clinic
+##Human Rights Initiative @ UB

-Thanks for checking out the source code to the WNYHRC website.
+Thanks for checking out the source code to the HRI @ UB website.

 If you'd like to make improvements or submit blog posts, feel free to fork the whole repository or just submit commits directly to the file you want to edit.
 If you need further help, just ask for help by emailing me at: brianqua@buffalo.edu.